nbenaglia/cognitio/README.md

 This project is a RESTful backend to store and manage the level of knowledge of a group of people.

-The level is a self-evaluation done by the subject using a range of values (and their points in parenthesis):
+The level is a self-evaluation done by the subject using a range of values (corresponding to the points in parenthesis):

 - guru        (10)
 - expert       (7)